echoztoronto/Anime-Forum/README.md

 #### 3.4 Low Level User View
 Entrance: On any question page, click on __Low Level__ button in the nav bar <br/><br/>
 <img src="/images/readme/phase1/low.jpg"> <br/>
-* The answers are all blurred, while you can click on __Unlock__ and then will be able to see the answers.
+* The answers are hidden as you do not meet the level restriction for this question.
+You can click on __Unlock__ to spend gold and then you will be able to see the answers.

 ### 4. Profile Page
 #### 4.1 Normal View